 Grace Davis

-3rd-year student, Bachelor of Construction in Quantity Surveying
+Bachelor of Construction in Quantity Surveying

 “I was initially looking into studying accounting or economics as these were some of my best subjects in high school.
 But then a family member brought up the idea of quantity surveying.
 I had never even heard of it at the time but, as I learned more about it from people within the industry and spent a few days shadowing quantity surveyors on a construction project, I realised that I could envision myself doing this in the future.
+I liked the practical side of quantity surveying and how involved you become in the whole construction process.
+I find it exceptionally motivating being able to see what you’re working on physically taking shape right in front of you.”

 An enjoyable experience